FBW44-1/backend-lessons/lesson plans/June/7th June.md

-# Lesson Plan 2nd June
+# Lesson Plan 7th June

-This week's target: Build a server in Express.js
+This week's target: Able to build routes in Express

 ## Morning 09:00

-+ Requests and Responses
-  - GET
-  - POST
-  - PUT
-  - DELETE
-+ Response Codes
++ Talking about APIs

 ## Afternoon 13:00

 + **Assignment**:

-Idea for assignment, a fake database, students must search for data from the database, returning appropriate status codes, i.e,

-200 - data found, ok
-404 - not found